 But it was not impossible.
 By this time, Afro-European violinist George Polgreen Bridgetower had already played the sonata, said Creative Writing Prof. Rita Dove, who recently wrote a book about the musician.

-Bridgetower was a Mulatto violin virtuoso.
+Bridgetower was a bi-racial violin virtuoso.
 His musical talent was so impressive that Beethoven originally wrote the piece for him, not Kreutzer, Dove said.
 Why, then, did Beethoven rededicate the sonata to Kreutzer, a violinist who refused to play it?
 Also, why did history subsequently forget George Polgreen Bridgetower?

 Dove, a former U.S. Poet Laureate, said she aims to recover Bridgetower’s lost significance in her latest book of poetry.
 “Sonata Mulattica” dramatizes in lyric verse the life of the violinist and the different factors that led him to historical obscurity rather than fame.